envoyproxy/nighthawk/README.md

 --stats-flush-interval <uint32_t>
 Time interval (in seconds) between flushes to configured stats sinks.
 Mutually exclusive with --stats-flush-interval-duration.
 Default: 5.

+--envoy-stats-sinks <string>  (accepted multiple times) Stats sinks (in json) implemented as Envoy stats sink plugins, resolved through Envoy's own factory registry rather than Nighthawk's, so any Envoy sink linked into this binary can be used without a Nighthawk specific factory.
+This argument is intended to be specified multiple times, and can be combined with --stats-sinks.
+Sinks that hold a gRPC client are not usable yet, see the version history.
+Example (json): {name:"envoy.stat_sinks.dog_statsd"
+,typed_config:{"@type":"type.googleapis.com/envoy.config.metrics.v3.Do
+gStatsdSink",address:{socket_address:{address:"127.0.0.1"
+,port_value:8125}}}}

 --stats-sinks <string>  (accepted multiple times) Stats sinks (in json) where Nighthawk metrics will be flushed.
 This